WebGL Shader Basics for 2D Data Points

 false, // normalize

-offset // offset: bytes to start reading
+offset, // offset: bytes to the first component

 );